RadicalxChange/www/src/site/media/blog/2022-08-01_abstraction-v-composability.md

 </figure>
 </div>

 You might figure by now that even DIDs are susceptible to scarlet letters.
 Their current shapes and forms are not exceptionally complete, generalizable, secure, and standardized.
 DIDs require very careful additional engineering and thus promotion of the standard may be a lower priority than iteration on it.
-This outcome is not due to the incompetence of the Disco team, but rather illustrates the challenges of getting this right on standards alone.

 Section 3.3 of the verifiable credentials specification comments on [verifiable presentations](https://www.w3.org/TR/vc-data-model/#presentations), which specify the components needed to present a VC in a verified manner.
 One key component of this presentation is the [Presentation Proof Graph](https://www.w3.org/TR/vc-data-model/#info-graph-vp) which requires the signature of the owner of the VC to be considered verifiable.
 However, as shown in Table 1., this does not solve the scarlet letter problem as one can still index widely-accessible online VCs.